-FWP conducted Brown Trout redd counts on the Madison River between Hebgen Dam and Quake Lake on November 15, 2022 to identify and document key spawning areas used by Brown Trout.
-Discharge at the time redd counts was 689 cfs (measured at the USGS 06038500 Grayling gage below Hebgen Lake).
-Redd counts were completed by walking upstream and identifying streambed disturbances consistent with redd morphology (Gallagher et al. 2007).
-A typical redd consists of a defined pit where gravels were excavated with a mound of gravels (tail spill) immediately downstream of the pit (Figure 11).
-GPS coordinates were recorded and redd locations were mapped using Google Earth (Table 6; Figure 12).
+FWP conducted Brown Trout redd counts on November 6, 2023, in the Madison River between Hebgen Dam and Quake Lake to identify and document key areas utilized by Brown Trout for spawning.
+River discharge at the time redd counts were conducted was 834 cfs (measured at the USGS 06038500 Grayling gage below Hebgen Lake).
+Redd counts were done by walking in an upstream direction and visually identifying streambed disturbances consistent with redd morphology (Gallagher et al. 2007).
+A typical redd consists of a defined pit where gravel was excavated with a mound of gravel (tail spill) immediately downstream of the pit (Figure 5).
+GPS coordinates were recorded and redd locations were mapped using Google Earth (Figure 6).

-Figure 11.
-Brown Trout redds in a side channel of the Madison River between Hebgen Dam and the Quake Lake inlet, November 2022.
+Figure 5.
+Brown Trout redds in a side-channel of the Madison River between Hebgen Dam and the Quake Lake inlet, November 2022.